udacity/ipnd-webcasts/Stage_1/2015-03-03-project-1/README.md

 OH: The Nanodegree as a Whole and Stage 1
 ==========================================

 Andy worked with Liz on her Stage 1 project.
 Watch Andy help Liz fix her Stage 1 project.
+[OH video](https://plus.google.com/events/cmtb5ijlk7s3jerqhq7op7jnfjo?authkey=COzZjMbU_baxrwE)

 Liz is a project manager at Udacity and is working on completing the Intro to Programming Nanodegree curriculum!
 Like many of you, Liz does not have any prior programming experience and she's excited to learn with everyone!